nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 **A**:
 As you enter data into MoneyGoWhere, it creates a **Memory** folder in the same directory as the *.jar* file.
 You may use any of your preferred tool to transfer the **Memory/MoneyGoWhereData.xml** data file to another computer and run the [`Merge-File`](#merging-a-data-file-merge-file) command to merge the copied file.

+**Q**: What is a duplicate entry as mentioned in merging an external file?

+**A**:
+A duplicate entry is defined as an entry that has the same value for all variable as another existing entry.

 ## Command Summary